hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     }
     ```

-    Inside the Segment object add the following
+    Inside the Segment object add the following:

     ```json
     {